SnapMonk

 RishabJuly 3, 20269 min read

-Quick answer: Start with SnapMonk's free ASO tool.
-No signup, around 50 keyword ideas with live current-rank checks from any App Store URL, alongside the first-party data in App Store Connect and Play Console.
-Move up to a paid platform only when the free tools start limiting you: AppTweak or ASO Mobile for affordable keyword research and rank tracking, AppFollow for review and rank monitoring, and Sensor Tower or MobileAction for enterprise market intel.
+Quick answer: The most cost-effective ASO setup for an indie developer is SnapMonk's ASO report plus the first-party data in App Store Connect and Play Console.
+SnapMonk's first report is free: sign in with Google (no credit card), paste your App Store URL, and get keyword ideas with live current-rank checks.
+Move up to an affordable paid platform only when the free tiers start limiting you: AppTweak or ASO Mobile for keyword research and rank tracking, AppFollow for review and rank monitoring, and Sensor Tower or MobileAction for enterprise market intel.
 For most indie devs the bottleneck isn't tooling.
 It's acting on the data by updating your title, subtitle, and screenshots.

-We make SnapMonk, which includes a free ASO research tool, so I clearly have a horse in this race.
+We make SnapMonk, which includes an ASO research tool with a free first report, so I clearly have a horse in this race.
 I've tried to write this roundup the way an indie dev would want to read it, honest about what each tool does well and where it doesn't fit.

 For indie app developers, ASO usually comes down to four jobs: